Flynn-B/Numerical-Modeling-of-Polyminerallic-Aggregate-Crushing/README.md

+>This github repo contains **3 major components** of the project titled "Numerical Modeling of Polyminerallic Aggregate Crushing".
+The first is the code for mineralogy map correlation and extrapolation in python (here in this readme).
+The second part expanding [MCRpy](https://github.com/NEFM-TUDresden/MCRpy) can be found in  the `MCRPY` folder or [here](MCRPY/README.md).
+The final part includes a Dream3D pipeline to export results in a way easily implemented for DEM analysis with LIGGGHTS, found under the `Dream3D` folder or [here](Dream3D/README.md).

 # Mineralogy map correlation and extrapolation in Python

-Obtaining mineralogy maps with XRF scans of a surface is an expensive and slow process.
+Obtaining mineralogy maps with micro-XRF scans of a surface is an expensive and slow process.
 However, obtaining multiple mineralogy maps provides crucial information in microstructure characterization and reconstruction (MCR).
 In particular, they can act both as:

 1. The source of anistropic statistical descriptors used in characterization,
 2. Boundary conditions in the reconstruction of a given sample to create more representative microstructures.

-This code aims to extract the color-mineral correlations between a normal RGB image and a XRF scan of a surface.
+As part of the project "Numerical Modeling of Polyminerallic Aggregate Crushing", this code aims to extract the color-mineral correlations between a normal RGB image and a XRF scan of a surface.
 These correlations are then extrapolated and applied to a new surface of the same sample.
 The result is a 'rough' mineralogy map that is representative of the surface without the cost of a typical XRF scan.

 ## Installation